statmano/glitch-static-site-3-fastly/MIGRATE.md

 Open your project in a GitHub Codespace by clicking **Code** on your new repo and creating a new codespace on your main branch.
 The Codespace container scripts will attempt to build and run your site.

+You'll find some helper buttons along the bottom of the editor that run scripts in the `_migrate` folder – you might need to tweak these commands depending on your website.

 ## Test your site locally

-You'll need your site output files to be in the `build` folder to deploy to Fastly – this folder should appear and be populated automatically if you're using a Glitch in Bio or Hello Eleventy remix.
+In most cases you'll need your site output files to be in the `build` folder to deploy to Fastly – this folder should appear and be populated automatically if you're using a Glitch in Bio or Hello Eleventy remix and will include the static assets that make up your production website (e.g. HTML, CSS, client side JS, images).

 Check your `build` folder for your output files.
 If they're there you're good to move forward.

-If you were using a static site with no `package.json` file you'll need to make the folder manually:
+If you were using a static site with no `package.json` file (like a Glitch Hello Website remix) and your site files are just sitting in the root directory of your project, you'll need to make a change to the `_migrate` scripts:

-* Create a folder named `build`
-* Copy all of your static site files into the new folder (e.g. HTML, CSS, client side JS, images)
+* In `_migrate/serve.sh` change `./build` to `./`
+* Do the same in `_migrate/publish.sh` to change `./build` to `./`

-Click the **🧪 Serve** button at the bottom of the Codespace.
+Click the **🧪 Serve** button at the bottom of the Codespace to try building and running a Compute app to deliver your website.

 The Fastly tooling will attempt to scaffold a new Compute app for your project and run it in the Codespace – it might take a couple of minutes but you should see a preview of your site open in the Codespace.
+Use the **🔎 Split** button to show the preview side by side with your files.

 ## Deploy your site